 A diagnosis of Alzheimer’s disease or dementia impacts the entire family.
-Because of the progression of these conditions, it’s important to partner with a trusted home care agency that is trained and specializes in providing memory care.
-Contact us online or call us at (919) 436-1871 to learn more about our services for dementia and Alzheimer’s care in Raleigh and the surrounding areas.
+Because of the progression of these conditions, it’s important to partner with a trusted home care agency that is trained and specializes in providing dementia care.
+Contact us online or call us at (919) 436-1871 to learn more about our services for Alzheimer’s and dementia care in Cary and the surrounding areas.

 As certified Dementia Trainers, Aware Senior Care is proud to offer Triangle-area families the compassionate and knowledgeable care necessary to ensure safety and peace of mind when a loved one is living with Alzheimer’s or dementia.
 Let us help with:

 - Memory care activities

 Whether your loved one is recently diagnosed, or you simply need support as a family caregiver to navigate the changes in your loved one, our comprehensive and holistic approach is designed to provide the assistance you need.